 For example, if you want to register the connections to a service, first you use the rule that will register the connection and then the rule that will accept it.
 If these two rules are in inverse order, nothing will be registered, because the first rule has already accepted the connection.
 Following the same logic if you want to restrict the access to the Internet, first restrict the desired sites or clients and then allow access to the rest, swapping the location of the rules will give complete access to every client.

 By default, the decision is always to deny connections and you have to add explicit rules to allow them.
-There are a series of rules which are automatically added during installation to define an initial version of firewall policies: allow all the outgoing connections to external networks to the Internet, from the Zentyal server (in Traffic from Zentyal to external networks) and also allow all the connections from internal to external networks (in Traffic between internal networks and from internal networks to Internet).
-Additionally, each installed module adds a series of rules in sections Traffic from internal networks to Zentyal and Traffic from external networks to Zentyal, normally allowing traffic from internal networks and denying from the external networks.
-This is made implicit, but it simplifies the firewall management by allowing the service.
+There are a series of rules which are automatically added during installation to define an initial version of firewall policies: allow all the outgoing connections to external networks to the Internet, from the Zentyal server (in Filtering rules for traffic coming out of Zentyal) and also allow all the connections from internal to external networks (in Filtering rule for internal networks).
+Additionally, each installed module adds a series of rules in sections Filtering rules from internal networks to Zentyal and Filtering rules from external networks to Zentyal, normally allowing traffic from internal networks and denying from the external networks.
 Only the parameter Decision needs to be changed and you do not need to create a new rule.
 Note that these rules are added during the installation process of a module only, and they are not automatically modified during future changes.

 Finally, there is an additional field Description used to add a descriptive comment about the rule policy within the global policy of the firewall.